UKILD-Long COVID

 Background

-A commonly reported after effect of contracting COVID-19 is developing Post COVID Interstitial Lung Disease (PC-ILD).
+A reported effect of contracting COVID-19 is developing Post COVID Interstitial Lung Disease (PC-ILD).
 PC-ILD is inflammation, scarring (fibrosis), or both that can cause permanent lung damage.
-Inflammation may be reversible but can progress to fibrosis which may worsen over time.
-The number of people with ILD not clear but could be high.
+Inflammation may be reversible but can progress to fibrosis which may worsen.
+The number of people with ILD is not clear but could be high.
 Highlighting the disease history and risk factors for development of lung fibrosis could help define better treatment options.

 What

-This will be a longitudinal observational study of patients with suspected ILD following COVID-19, to determine the prevalence of ILD at 12 months following infection as well as factors that influence the recovery or worsening of the condition.
+This will be a longitudinal observational study of patients with suspected ILD following COVID-19, to determine the prevalence of ILD 12-36 months following infection and factors that influence the recovery or worsening of the condition.

 Who

-Patients with a proven COVID infection who have continued to suffer respiratory symptoms prompting further clinical care and a CT scan to determine their lung condition.
+Patients with proven COVID infection with persistent respiratory symptoms prompting further clinical care and a CT scan of the lungs.

 Where

-CT imaging and lung function testing will be performed as part of routine investigation in the post-COVID clinic.
-For patients who consent to additional tests, these will be done by a member of the research team at the same clinic.
+CT imaging and lung function will be performed as part of routine investigation in the post-COVID clinics and NHS research sites.
+Patients who consent to additional tests, will have these done by the research team at the same location.

 How

-Following assessment of post COVID patients at baseline (3-6 months post infection), those with clinical and radiological features suggestive of ILD will be included into the study population.
-A repeat CT will be offered at 12 months (+/- 3 months) post infection.
-Those with no clinical, radiological or physiological features of ILD will be invited to enrol as part of the control cohort.
-Participants will also be offered lung function testing at 3 and 12 months and asked to complete questionnaires assessing for breathlessness, fatigue, cognition and quality of life.
-They will be offered the opportunity to perform a walk test to assess aerobic capacity and further blood tests for genetic testing and further analysis.
+Following assessment of post COVID patients at baseline (3-6 months post infection), those with clinical and radiological features suggestive of ILD will be included into the study.
+A CT will be offered at 12- 36 months (+/- 3 months) post infection.
+Those with no features of ILD will be invited to enrol as part of the control cohort.
+Participants will be offered lung function testing at 3 and 12-36 months and asked to complete questionnaires assessing for breathlessness, fatigue, cognition and quality of life.
+They will be offered the opportunity to perform a walk test to assess aerobic capacity and blood tests for genetic testing and analysis.
+People recruited via the research study who have satisfied the inclusion/exclusion criteria, will be asked to undergo a chest CT scan at a timepoint of 36 months post infection.

 • REC name